-Talk about what happened in the activity and what people learned.

-- How many different interpretations were there of each picture? - Did different people see different things in the same picture? - When you read the papers or magazines, which do you look at first the captions or pictures? - To what extent do pictures show the truth of what happened in a situation? - How do editors use pictures to convey information, arouse emotions, provoke sympathy etc?
+- 1. Talk about what happened in the activity and what people learned. - 2.
+How many different interpretations were there of each picture? - 3.
+Did different people see different things in the same picture?
+When you read the papers or magazines, which do you look at first the captions or pictures? - 4.
+To what extent do pictures show the truth of what happened in a situation?

+5. How do editors use pictures to convey information, arouse emotions, provoke sympathy etc.

-Try to find pictures that can be interpreted in different ways.
-For example, a picture of a traveller's site with 10 pitches.
+Try to find pictures which can be interpreted in different ways.
+E.g. A picture of a traveller's site with 10 pitches.
 One person may only 'see' the rubbish left behind on two pitches while another person may 'see' 8 clean ones.

-- Be more aware of how pictures are used in papers, in advertising and in charity appeals.
-Set the group a challenge to see who can find the picture which has been used in the most positive way and another which has been used in the most misleading way. - Having looked at pictures used in the press you may like to explore how journalists report the news by trying it out for yourself in 'Making the news' (page 120).
+Be more aware of how pictures are used in papers, in advertising and in charity appeals.
+Set the group a challenge to see who can find the picture which has been used in the most positive way and another which has been used in the most misleading way.

+Having looked at pictures used in the press you may like to explore how journalists report the news by trying it out for yourself in 'Making the news' (page 118).